yachielab/FRACTAL/README.md

       Name of the jobs distributed by FRACTAL.
 Default: "FRACTAL" -l <Integer>
       Maximum number of FRACTAL iterations.
-Default: 10000 -z <Integer>
+Default: 10000 -g
-      Number of extracted tips from sample tree.
-Default: no extraction -g
       Gzip intermediate files
 ```